Skip to main content

 Some organisations try a "big bang" approach, only to be overwhelmed by the scale of legacy systems and outdated documents.

-Karen shares a story about a bank that discovered 1,500 interactive templates on a legacy platform – only 600 were relevant once duplicates and obsolete forms were removed.
+One bank discovered 1,500 interactive templates on a legacy platform - only 600 were relevant once duplicates and obsolete forms were removed.

 "After rationalising, they simplified language, checked compliance, and updated the tech stack gradually.